-Clause (b)(i) describes the process for determining the illumination power load allowance for artificial lighting in Class 5, 6, 7, 8, 9a and 9b buildings.
-Clause (b)(i) provides a simpler approach for a shop of no more than 100 m2 area and that is to use efficient fittings with no limit on the number of fittings used.
+J6.2(b)(i) describes the process for determining the illumination power load allowance for artificial lighting in Class 5, 6, 7, 8, 9a and 9b buildings.
+J6.2(b)(i) provides a simpler approach for a shop of no more than 100 m area and that is to use efficient fittings with no limit on the number of fittings used.